 The global pandemic will continue to affect the safety and feasibility of travel for the foreseeable future.
 The University intends to gradually resume safer travel as conditions warrant, while being mindful of varying regional conditions.

-- All fully-vaccinated travelers must attest that they are fully vaccinated at the time of travel.
+- Fully vaccinated travelers must attest that they are fully vaccinated at the time of travel and complete the applicable COVID-19 travel requirements.

 The CDC reports that fully vaccinated travelers are less likely to get and spread COVID-19; however, international travel poses additional risks, and even fully vaccinated travelers are at increased risk for getting and possibly spreading new COVID-19 variants.